betawave/kodama/README.md

 # Kodama

-> We hold these truth to be [argument-necessitating], that code is not text and should not be treated as such, that code in textual representation has advantages which need to be retained, that we should not parse but serialize, that code - as well as thought - should be freed from the shakles of sequential narratives implied by text files and pages, that syntax is bliss, that metaprogramming should be a right of all programming languages and not a feature of a few, that in the context of current human-machine interface in use during programming one should rarely leave the home row - i.e. typing is preferable to pointing and clicking, that intuition builds on abstraction, that usability is strongly linked to familiarity and is therefore a conservative metric [...]
+> We hold these truth to be [argument-necessitating], that code is not text and should not be treated as such[^2], that code in textual representation has advantages which need to be retained, that we should not parse but serialize, that code - as well as thought - should be freed from the shakles of sequential narratives implied by text files and pages, that syntax is bliss, that metaprogramming should be a right of all programming languages and not a feature of a few, that in the context of current human-machine interface in use during programming one should rarely leave the home row - i.e. typing is preferable to pointing and clicking, that intuition builds on abstraction, that usability is strongly linked to familiarity and is therefore a conservative metric [...]
 [^1]

 [^1]: On a serious note, all that we are saying in this repository is not based on empirical data or extensive research.
 We are only some dude(tt)s with personal experiences, ideas and prefrences.

+[^2]: See TODO

 ### What's a Kodama?